Sports Massage | VTCT Diploma in Sports Massage Therapy | Level 3

 Why this course?

-If you have little knowledge of massage but wish to work in the sports therapy industry, then this course is a great starting point.
+If you have some knowledge of massage but wish to work in the sports therapy industry or as a personal trainer, this course is a great starting point.

-On successful completion, you could progress into employment or onto Level 4.
+On successful completion, you could progress into employment as a sports massage therapist or onto the Level 4 qualification to further your skills and knowlege.

-There are no formal entry requirements to this course, but please be advised of the following:
+There are no formal entry requirements for this course, but please be advised of the following:

 - You must be 100% committed to the course duration.

-- You will also produce a case study containing at least 6 treatment sessions.
+- You will also produce a case study containing at least six treatment sessions.

 - Soft Tissue Release.
 Mary Sanderson ISBN 19033313X